 Emily Ott ’09

-Emily worked at a community agency for 2 years, but now she’s a staff interpreter at The Ohio State University.
+Emily worked at a community agency for two years, but now she’s a staff interpreter at Ohio State University.
 She also works part time as a VI at Sorenson, and she teaches adjunct classes in the ITP at Columbus State Community College.
 While she worked in the community, she was mentored in legal interpreting and ended up getting her SC:L, and she also has NIC Master.
-She also just finished her master’s in Interpreting Studies with a concentration in teaching interpreting at Western Oregon University.
+She also just finished her master’s in interpreting studies with a concentration in teaching interpreting at Western Oregon University.

 “I love this work and it just keeps getting better!
 I would love to encourage other people to pursue graduate work in interpreting.
 Let’s continue to raise the bar!”